ibm-cloud-docs/codeengine/troubleshoot-build.md

     * If the image name is on {{site.data.keyword.registryfull_notm}}, for example `us.icr.io/aNamespace/anImage`, then the `<REGISTRY>` needs to be `us.icr.io`.

-    * If the image name is `docker.io/aNamespace/aRepository` or `/aNamespace/aRepository` without any host name, then the build is using DockerHub.
+    * If the image name is `docker.io/aNamespace/aRepository` or `/aNamespace/aRepository` without any hostname, then the build is using DockerHub.
 In this case, the `<REGISTRY>` must be `https://index.docker.io/v1/`.

     b.
 Look at the `<USERNAME>` value.
 If the registry is an {{site.data.keyword.registryfull_notm}}, then an API key must be used for authentication.
 The `<USERNAME>` needs to be `iamapikey` and the password needs to be an API key.
 See [Automating access to {{site.data.keyword.registryfull_notm}}](/docs/Registry?topic=Registry-registry_access) for steps to create the API key.